 Before you get in the passenger's seat when a friend is driving, do you think about your friend's brain?
 You should!
 Alcohol, prescriptions, over-the-counter medicines, illegal drugs, and fatigue can interfere with or impair the brain's ability to function properly.
-More than 10,000 people were killed by impaired drivers in 2011, and thousands of others were injured.
+You can't drive safely if you're impaired.
+That's why it's illegal everywhere to drive under the influence of alcohol, marijuana, opioids, methamphetamines, or any potentially impairing drug-prescribed or over the counter.
+Driving while impaired puts you and others in harm's way.